How To Stay Motivated Whilst Paying Off Debt

 Start a Journal

-Not just helpful for paying off debt, but in every day life as well.
-There are various journals out there, with some options being bullet journalling, writing one line per day, or just keeping a diary of your thoughts on each day with your goals included.
+Not just helpful for paying off debt, but in everyday life as well.
+There are various journals out there, with some options being bullet journaling*, writing one line per day, or just keeping a diary of your thoughts on each day with your goals included.

 I don’t know about you, but when I put my thoughts down on paper, I get a lot more clarification and my thoughts are clearer.
 I have so many things running through my mind, so writing it all done is amazing for clarity.
 This will help you stay motivated towards paying off your debt because it will keep you focused on the goal.

 If you haven’t heard of bullet journaling, it’s something that is very popular at the moment – it’s a way of being organised, where you can keep all of your to-do lists, goals, trackers etc, and customise it however you wish.

 I have seen many colourful and visually appealing bullet journals, and it’s definitely something that I am going to try myself.

 Get the most popular bullet journal out there, here!*

 If you look at your debt as one huge number, it can be quite overwhelming and scary!
 It doesn’t need to be that way though, and I definitely recommend breaking it down into smaller chunks.